AHors93/OTBTest/README.md

 Fourth point, expand the page so that if more than 3 hotels are rendered the page looks the same and the experience is smooth for the user

 Fifth point, if i were to iterate further, i'd create a Card like component, for consistency and reusability as well as avoiding DRY

+Sixth point, I would like to extend my testing in here, its very basic at the moment but it does verify that things appear on the screen 🚀

 Final point, there is a flicker going on when you refresh the page, I think it might to do with the data rendering in the useEffect, would be one to look into in the next iteration